Research

 SPECIALIZATIONS

-According to the website of the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs, the FBI estimated that, in 2020, more than $4 billion was lost in the United States to cybercrime activities.
+According to the FBI’s 2023 Internet crime report, more than $12.5 billion was lost in the United States to cybercrime activities that year.
 These attacks can range from the use of cyber technology for illegal surveillance and online harassment, to the manipulation of access to in-demand items through dark web marketplaces.
 Research initiatives from the Center for Cybersecurity have addressed strategies for mapping and disrupting cybercrime networks, and designed legal and policy interventions that can deter criminal networks from raising, storing, moving, and using funds.

-Cyberphysical systems are mechanical systems that are monitored and controlled by computers.
-Attacks aimed at cyberphysical systems can have catastrophic effects on electric power generation and delivery, traffic flow management, public health, national and economic security, and more.
-Our work focuses on enhancing the security and resilience of these systems.
+Cyberphysical systems are mechanical systems monitored and controlled by computers.
+Attacks aimed at cyberphysical systems can have catastrophic effects on electric power generation and delivery, traffic flow management, public health, national economic security, and more.
+Our work focuses on enhancing the security of these systems, including emerging technologies like 5G.

 Securing systems and the software that powers them requires a multitude of approaches.
-Current research initiatives at CCS address virtualization security, memory forensics, embedded systems, data compression, security and human behavior, and the delivery of secure updates to repositories, automobiles, and other smart devices.
+Current research initiatives at CCS address compromise resilience, virtualization security, design and implementation of distributed content networks, memory forensics, embedded systems, security and human behavior, and the delivery of secure updates to repositories, automobiles, and smart devices.
 A common thread among all these initiatives is that they are based on deployments in real world systems.
-In addition, CCS projects have empirically measured the security and privacy of technology systems and their intersections with society.
-These latter initiatives address security and privacy issues with great societal impact, such as censorship, online harassment, and the protection of vehicular systems.